Cuantas Oz Son Una Libra

 Q: Is the ounce-pound conversion the same in all countries?

 A: While the fundamental conversion (16 ounces per pound) remains consistent, the exact definition of a pound has varied slightly across different systems throughout history.
-However, for most practical purposes, the 16:1 ratio applies universally.
+On the flip side, for most practical purposes, the 16:1 ratio applies universally.

 Q: Why are there 16 ounces in a pound?